Trump, Harris Promise Auto Jobs for Michigan in Back-to-Back Rallies

 Trump’s plan would incentivize manufacturers to produce goods in the United States by offering a 15 percent corporate tax rate for companies that make their products stateside, down from the current rate of 21 percent, and imposing a 100 percent tariff on imported automobiles.

-Trump also promised to reduce the price of gasoline by 50 percent within one year of taking office by increasing domestic oil production and double the production of electricity, which he said would further attract manufacturers.
+Trump also promised to reduce the price of gasoline by 50 percent within one year of taking office by increasing domestic oil production and doubling the production of electricity, which he said would further attract manufacturers.

-Harris touted her vision to boost automobile manufacturing by recounting gains made under the Biden administration.
 “We have brought manufacturing back to America, creating 730,000 manufacturing jobs,” Harris said.
-“We announced the opening of more than 20 new auto plants in the United States, and we did it by investing in American industry and American workers.”
+“We announced the opening of more than 20 new auto plants in the United States, and we did it by investing in American industry and American workers.

-“I will invest in communities like Flint,” Harris added, though she did not mention how.
+“I will invest in communities like Flint.”

 Earlier in the program, Michigan Gov. Gretchen Whitmer mentioned the proliferation of what she called clean energy projects, a reference to non-fossil fuel energy, agriculture, conservation, and climate mitigation projects funded by the Inflation Reduction Act.
 Whitmer also mentioned increased domestic production of microchips, which she said reduces U.S. dependence on China, which was funded by the CHIPS and Science Act.